rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 Yes.
 Using the API, you can query the progress of a snapshot creation using the snapshot-show command.
-The percentage complete value will show up under the os-extended-snapshot-attributes:progress property.
+The percentage complete value shows up under the ``os-extended-snapshot-attributes:progress`` property.

 #### Can I use Cloud Backup to backup my Cloud Block Storage volumes?